 Editor: add clarification for DMG SSW PPDU as below

 For an EDMG STA and EDMG and non-EDMG control mode PPDUs, the RXTIME parameter shall be computed using the Length and Training Length fields defined in the L-Header (see Table 20-11).
-The minimum value for the Length field is equal to 14 octets and the Training Length (TRN_LEN) can be equal to 0.
+The minimum value for the Length field is equal to 14 octets with exception for the Short SSW packet, where the minimum value for the Length field is equal to 6 octets, and the Training Length (TRN_LEN) can be equal to 0.
 In the latter case, the TRN field is not appended to the PPDU.

 CID 4159